 A timeless story of human self-discovery and connection, Moonlight chronicles the life of a young black man from childhood to adulthood as he struggles to find his place in the world while growing up in a rough neighborhood of Miami.

 WWII American Army Medic Desmond T. Doss, who served during the Battle of Okinawa, refuses to kill people, and becomes the first man in American history to receive the Medal of Honor without firing a shot.

 A five-year-old Indian boy gets lost on the streets of Calcutta, thousands of kilometers from home.
 He survives many challenges before being adopted by a couple in Australia; 25 years later, he sets out to find his lost family.

-An Uncle is obliged to return home to care for his nephew after his brother dies.
+An uncle is obliged to return home to care for his nephew after his brother dies.
 Unknowing he is to be the guardian and struggles with the decision.
-Throughout the movie he recounts past memories that caused him to leave Manchester and distancing himself from his past.
+Throughout the movie he recounts past memories that caused him to leave Manchester and distance himself from his past.

 11 of 17 people found this review helpful.